coderefinery/git-intro/content/archaeology.md

 ### Searching text patterns in the repository

+With `git grep` you can find all lines in a repository which contain some string or regular expression.
+This is useful to find out where in the code some variable is used or some error message printed.

 :::::{tabs}
   ::::{group-tab} Command line
-    With `git grep` you can find all lines in a repository which contain some string or regular expression.
-    This is useful to find out where in the code some variable is used or some error message printed:
+    The Git command is as described above:
     ```console
     $ git grep TEXT
     $ git grep "some text with spaces"